orangeorange0123/MyFirstApp-MightBeNotWorkingProperly/README.md

 # MyFirstApp-MightBeNotWorkingProperly
 This is my first app ever.
-It might be not working properly and development might be slow because i am eleven years old and i havent got anyone to help me with programming.
+It might be not working properly and development might be slow because i am eleven years old and i haven`t got anyone to help me with programming.
+At least yet.
+Hope you enjoy it, please report any bugs you find and i will try to patch them soon.
+And also leave feedback to kick me on to learning more programming or post any ideas you have to make my first app better.
+When the bug you reported or yours idea gets into the app, you will be mentioned in the "Special Thanks to" category.